 - Birth Plan

-- Snacks for you during labor and spouse
+- Snacks for you during labor and your spouse, or spare change for the vending machine

 - …a few other essentials

-The second time around, I felt a lot more confident in my hospital bag needs and that I did not have to pack it so far in advance.
+The second time around, I felt a lot more confident in my hospital bag needs and did not have to pack it so far in advance.

 You want to start packing for labor 4-5 weeks before your calculated due date, just in case.
 My water broke at 38 1/2 weeks for my first pregnancy, and for my second, I was admitted shortly after my 38-week appointment due to high blood pressure.